 The Cotton Bowl Classic is played each January at the AT&T Stadium (formerly Cowboys Stadium) in Arlington, Texas.
-It matches up a top team from the Big 12 Conference and a top squad from the SEC Conference.
-AT&T is the current sponsor, but past sponsors include SBC and Mobil.
+The Cotton Bowl is part of the college football playoff.
+Every 3rd year, the Cotton Bowl will serve as the site of one of college football's semi-final games.
+The years that the Cotton Bowl is not home to one of the semi-final games, it will feature a premier matchup chosen by the college football playoff selection committee.
+GoodYear is the current sponsor, but past sponsors include AT&T, SBC and Mobil.
 The Cotton Bowl is one of the most historic bowl games in the history of college football and has been played for more than 70 years.
 Up until 2009 this legendary bowl game was played at the Cotton Bowl stadium in the Fairpark area of Dallas, Texas.
 Since 2010, the game has been played AT&T Stadium in Arlington, which is a suburb of Dallas.

 The history of the Cotton Bowl classic is long and distinguished.
 The very first game was in 1937, when TCU defeated Marquette by a score of 16-6.
 The Cotton Bowl has also played an important role in helping to shape college football's landscape.
 In 1964, an undefeated Texas squad beat Roger Staubach's #2 Navy team to claim its first National Championship.
 The Longhorns again won a National Championship in 1970 when they defeated a Notre Dame team led by Joe Theismann.
 The Fighting Irish got revenge on the Longhorns in 1978 when Joe Montana led them to a 38-10 victory, and a National Championship.
 Check out our famous Cotton Bowl Games page and Cotton Bowl Champions page for more information on some of the best Cotton Bowl's to date.